 I moved my hand up to his covers and peeled them off of him to reveal his face.

-Jerome was huddled up into a ball as he stared up at the ceiling.
-Sweat dotted his skin and his face was paler than usual.
+Jerome was huddled up in a ball as he stared up at the ceiling.
+Sweat littered his skin and his face was paler than usual.
 I couldn't help but wonder if he was cold.

 My eyes sparked at the statement and I looked at him with a puzzled face.
 "What?"